wfaguy/functions/readme.md

 ## isNodeOdd

-check if node number is odd, assuming it has a number at the end
+Check if a node number is odd, assuming it has a number at the end

 Example
 * name : cluster03